-Fishing power must be evaluated on a fishery-by-fishery basis relative to the resources available.
-It is essential that fishing power matches fishing opportunity and effort, in order to ensure economically viable fisheries, and to prevent illegal, unregulated and unreported (IUU) fishing and extreme inefficiency.
-The European Commission recently improved assessment of fleet overcapacity by issuing capacity reporting guidelines with a variety of
+Capacity must be evaluated on a fishery-by-fishery basis relative to the resources available and it is essential that fishing capacity matches fishing opportunity, in order to ensure economically viable fisheries, and to prevent illegal, unregulated and unreported fishing.
+The European Commission has recently started to enable better capacity assessment, by issuing reporting guidelines with a variety of indicators.
+Yet assessing capacity in relation to available fishing opportunities remains a challenge.